poipoiyo/Book-Review/WindowsKernelProgramming/CH7/README.md

 #### 4. AssociatedIrp
 holds three members, only one of which is valid:
 - SystemBuffer: the most often used member.
 This points to a system-allocated non-paged pool buffer used for Buffered I/O operations.
 - MasterIrp: A pointer to a master IRP, if this IRP is an associated IRP.
-This idea is supported by the I/O manager, where one IRP is a master that may have several **associated** IRPs.
-Once all the associated IRPs complete, the master IRP is completed automatically.
+This idea is supported by I/O manager, where one IRP is a master that may have several **associated** IRPs.
+Once all associated IRPs complete, the master IRP is completed automatically.
 MasterIrp is valid for an associated IRP
 - IrpCount: for the master IRP itself, this field indicates the number of associated IRPs associated with this master IRP.
 #### 5. Cancel Routine
 Pointer to a cancel routine that is invoked if the operation